What is LIBOR Rate?

-- There is significant doubt over whether London Interbank Offered Rate truly represents the funding costs of banks.
+- There is significant doubt over whether the London Interbank Offered Rate truly represents the funding costs of banks.

 - Most banks borrow or lend for such short periods that it doesn’t come under the purview if LIBOR.
 Hence, the absence of an underlying active market raises doubt over the sustainability of these benchmarks.

 - After Barclays, Deutsche Bank and UBS were fined for manipulating LIBOR, a number of reforms were implemented.
 But the entire process still has loopholes and the rates are mere estimates rather than being based on transactions.

 Following LIBOR manipulations by big banks, reforms emphasizing the submission of LIBOR based on transaction data and market surveillance were implemented.
 But LIBOR was still found to be very vulnerable.
 After much deliberation, the UK Financial Conduct Authority announced that LIBOR will be phased out by the end of the year 2021.
 Till then, panel banks will support to sustain the system to bring about a smooth transition.
 Alternative risk-free reference rates, based on transactions will be proposed for replacement.

 LIBOR rate, defined as a set of daily average rates, is a benchmark interest rate at which global banks borrow from or lend to one another in the international interbank market.

 These loans are mostly unsecured.
 It stands for London Interbank Offered Rate.